SwatejPatil/Online-Ice-Cream-Delivery-Website--CreamHeaven.com/README.md

 ## Online Ice Cream DeliveryWebsite | CreamHeaven.com

-This is a responsive website made from HTML5 and CSS3
+This is a fully responsive website icecream delivery website page made from HTML5 and CSS3

 ## Demo